 Peer education and social support are a key component of Australia’s community response to HIV since the early 80s.
 A vital component of these are the peer social support programs run by and for people living with HIV.
 These have developed and evolved over the years, adapting and changing as our needs change.

 [+Connect] and [+Connect]OutWest – an inclusive social event for all people living with HIV, our partners, families and friends to get together.
 This is usually a face-to-face evening function held four times a year.
-When we hold [+Connect] in Western Sydney at Liverpool in partnership with South Western Sydney Local Health District, it is held at lunchtime twice a year.
+When we hold [+Connect] out west in Western Sydney at Liverpool in partnership with South Western Sydney Local Health District, it is held at lunchtime twice a year.

 Peer2Peer – a support and discussion group for all gay and bisexual men living with HIV.
 This is usually a face-to-face evening function over a meal six times a year.